s3igo/dotfiles/README.md

 # dotfiles

 This repository contains shell configurations, a list of tools and applications to be installed, and their settings.
-It is intended to provide a reproducible environment when migrating machines and to maintain a history of the machine's configuration.
+It is designed to provide a reproducible environment when migrating machines and to maintain a history of the machine's configuration.

 > **Note**
 > By default it contains my configuration for [git](config/mac/HOME/.config/git/config.op), [ssh](config/mac/HOME/.ssh/config), etc., so please rewrite it accordingly.

 ## Requirements

+Intended for installation on Mac or Linux.

 - bash
 - git